celery/celery/sources/userguide/executing.txt

     using the modern Python libraries such as :mod:`cjson` or :mod:`simplejson`.

-    The primary disadvantage to JSON is that it limits you to the following data types: strings, unicode, floats, boolean, dictionaries, and lists.
+    The primary disadvantage to JSON is that it limits you to the following data types: strings, Unicode, floats, boolean, dictionaries, and lists.
     Decimals and dates are notably missing.

-    Also, binary data will be transferred using base64 encoding, which will cause the transferred data to be around 34% larger than an encoding which supports native binary types.
+    Also, binary data will be transferred using Base64 encoding, which will cause the transferred data to be around 34% larger than an encoding which supports native binary types.